A systematic approach to technical documentation authoring.

 The Grand Unified Theory of Documentation

-The framework identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
+Diátaxis identifies four modes of documentation - tutorials, how-to guides, technical reference and explanation.
 It derives its structure from the relationship between them.

-Each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.
+In Diátaxis, each of these modes (or types) corresponds to a different user need.
+Each fulfils a different purpose and requires a different approach to its creation.

 In other words, what we call documentation is fundamentally not one thing, but four.
-Understanding the implications of this, and how those four different things work, can help improve most documentation - often immensely.
+Understanding the implications of this, and how those four different things work, can help improve most documentation.

-While redesigning the Cloudflare developer docs, this content framework became our north star for information architecture.
+While redesigning the Cloudflare developer docs, Diátaxis became our north star for information architecture.
 When we weren’t sure where a new piece of content should fit in, we’d consult the framework.
 Our documentation is now clearer than it’s ever been, both for readers and contributors.

-The framework is light-weight, easy to understand and straightforward to apply.
+Diátaxis is light-weight, easy to understand and straightforward to apply.
 It doesn’t impose implementation constraints.
 It brings an active principle of quality to documentation.
 It helps make projects, and the teams that work with them, more successful.

-Diátaxis provides a comprehensive and nearly universally-applicable scheme, that has been proven in practice across a wide variety of fields and applications.
-These include large and small, and open and proprietary documentation projects.
+Diátaxis is proven in practice across a wide variety of fields and applications, in large and small, open and proprietary documentation projects.